 - 1. Enter the Title of the form.
-This will autofill the Form Stub (under Settings) with a hyphenated lowercase version of the title.
-This is the text that will display in the URL. - 2.
+This will autofill the Form Stub with a hyphenated lowercase version of the title. - 2.
 Add the header of the form.
 This is the text that displays before the header, prompting the user as to what kind of information they are filling in. - 3.
 Add the footer of the form.
 This is an end message, such as a disclaimer to the form or an asterisk about information within the form. - 4.
-Form Submission Message.
-If desired, change the message users will receive after they submit the form.
-This verifies that the user sent a form with a custom message and will display after a form is filled and submitted. - 5.
-Custom JavaScript on Form Submission LRS developers will complete this section if required.
-This section is useful for Google Analytics snippets. - 6.
 Add the recipient of the form.
-This determines where the form information is going to, most likely an email address. - 7.
+This determines where the form information is going to, most likely an email address. - 5.
 Add the text of the submit button.
 This is the display text on the submit button for the form.